Algebraic Goodwillie spectral sequence: Preliminaries

-where $\Sp(\sLxi)^{\otimes}$ is the stable $\infty$-operad which encodes the symmetric monoidal smash product of Theorem~\ref{theorem: smash, stabilization}.
-In particular, the abstract stabilization $\Sp(\sLxi^{\times})$ of the Cartesian symmetric monoidal category $\sLxi^{\times}$ is a symmetric monoidal category.
+\begin{rmk} The abstract stabilization $\Sp(\sLxi^{\times})$ of the Cartesian symmetric monoidal category $\sLxi^{\times}$ is a symmetric monoidal category.
 At the moment of writing, we are not aware whether or not the stabilization $\Sp(\sL^{\times})$ of the Cartesian symmetric monoidal category $\sL^{\times}$ is still symmetric monoidal, cf. Remark~\ref{remark: smash, all lie algebras}. \end{rmk}